-Introduced in 1968, the Beechcraft Model 99—also known as the Airliner 99 or Commuter 99—was design based on its predecessors, the King Air and Queen Air, however with a new and meticulously designed nose structure.
-It has been developed to replace the Beechcraft Model 18 with development commencing in the early 1960s.
-Elements adopted from the previous aircrafts include the engine and sub-system, derived from the King Air, as well as wings from the Queen Air model.
-Today, most of the Beechcraft 99 Airliners are used for freight and other utility purposes.
+Introduced in 1968, the Beechcraft Model 99—also referred to as the Airliner 99 or Commuter 99—was designed based on its predecessors, the King Air and Queen Air, featuring a newly crafted and meticulously designed nose structure.
+Developed to succeed the Beechcraft Model 18, its development began in the early 1960s.
+Elements inherited from the previous aircraft include the engine and sub-system, derived from the King Air, and wings from the Queen Air model.
+Presently, most Beechcraft 99 Airliners are utilized for freight and various utility purposes.

-The RBPS50 continuous power unit is compact, lightweight and highly portable, and is ideal for diagnostic work, pre-flight checks or for continuous powering of equipment during operations, without draining the onboard aircraft batteries, whilst the 717 tug makes it easy for one person to manoeuvre aircraft quickly and safely in tightly stacked hangars or staging on the ramp.
+The RBPS50 continuous power unit, characterized by its compact, lightweight, and highly portable design, is ideal for diagnostic work, pre-flight checks, or continuous powering of equipment during operations, without depleting the onboard aircraft batteries.
+Simultaneously, the 717 tug facilitates easy and safe manoeuvring of aircraft by a single person in tightly stacked hangars or staging on the ramp.